Displayable Content Export: Request Bazaarvoice Conversations data in bulk for public display using an HTTP interface.

 Your application should be configured to follow this redirect as described in the next step.

-The next step will describe how your application can use the location path value to request a CGC data file.
+The next step will describe how your application can use the location path value to request a UGC data file.